DigestYourFinances

 All right, it’s all fine and dandy, but what if you don’t make enough after-tax income to have this budget work for you?
 There are a couple of things you can do.

-If you are just starting out and trying to figure out how to budget your money wisely, then this method might be perfect for you.
-Definitely the best for beginners.
+It might not fit everyone’s financial goals perfectly — if you’re aggressively paying off debt or saving hard for a near-term goal, your ratios will skew on purpose, and that’s fine.
+But if you are just starting out and trying to figure out how to budget your money wisely, then this method might be perfect for you.
+It’s honestly one of the best systems out there for beginners.